rahulsharma20/MssqlBundle/Readme.md

-This bundle is forked from realestate/mssql-bundle and has added the PDO ODBC functionality.
+### This bundle is forked from realestate/mssql-bundle and has additional PDO ODBC functionality.

 Installation
 -------